 That being said, the setting that Stephenson weaves helped fill in the gaps of the greater cyberpunk tapestry.
 His narration through the eyes of YT, a fifteen-year-old courier, drips with adolescent angst and sass.
-His brief snippets of narration via various dogs are delightful and child-like.
+His brief snippets of narration via a dog are delightful.

 Concluding thoughts on Snow Crash

-Stephenson creates one of the most interesting settings of cyberpunk, filling in the details and fleshing out the genre that was popularised by Gibson’s ‘Neuromancer’.
-In a multitude of ways, ‘Snow Crash’ helps further legitimise cyberpunk as a necessary offshoot of science fiction: an artistic balm in our ever-privatised world.
+Stephenson creates one of the most interesting settings of cyberpunk, filling in the details and fleshing out the genre that was popularised by Gibson’s Neuromancer.
+In a multitude of ways, Snow Crash helps further legitimise cyberpunk as a necessary offshoot of science fiction: an artistic balm in our ever-privatised world.

 For the best reading experience, ensure your tongue is firmly planted inside your cheek.